phanumat/Documentation/getting-started/groovy-basics.rst

 Closures
 --------

 If you are most familiar with languages like C or Java, closures may be something you haven't heard of or used.
-You'll see a *lot* of closures being used in Groovy and SmartThings, so it's worth understanding the basics.
+You'll see a *lot* of closures being used in Groovy and PEA HiVE, so it's worth understanding the basics.

 First, consider a simple example.
 Say we have a List of numbers, and want to do something with each item in the list.
 For our purposes, it doesn't matter what we want to do, only that we want to iterate over every item in the list and do something.